fperraudeau/singlecellworkflow/reviewers_response.md

 > "correcting for batch effects": What are batch effects?
 (Of course, I know what they are, but a reader may not, and you could cite some of the single cell literature here.)

-We have expanded our discussion on batch effects to include an explanation of what we mean by this term in this specific example and more generally.
+We have moved our discussion on batch effects to a new section earlier in the workflow and we have expanded it to include an explanation of what we mean by "batch effects" in this specific example and more generally.

 > "Note that, in this case, the low-dimensional matrix W is not included in the computation of residuals to avoid the removal of the biological signal of interest.": I understood this sentence only on a second pass through.
 One problem is that you haven't defined W in the text yet (only in Figure 4).
 I would only reference the matrix W if you have defined it.

-We agree, that the reference to the model is too specific.
-We have modified the sentence.
-[TODO -- still not sure how to best describe this step]
+We agree that the reference to W taken out of context is hard to understand.
+In the revised version we introduce the matrix W in the previous paragraph making it more explicit what is its interpretation.

 > Figure 6: Can you change the figure width so that PC1 is not squished?